-If you are looking for long term lets in France, there are a number of important factors that you need to consider.
+If you are looking for long term lets in France during 2020, there are a number of important factors that you need to consider.
 Here we have picked out 3 key considerations when searching for long term lets, France.
 At Go Languedoc we have established a reputation as the leading provider of long term lets in South France.
 One reason for this is that we visit all of our long term lets personally to capture more information about the layout of the house, the facilities and the locality.
 Another reason is that we live permanently in the South of France and we have amassed a great deal of local knowledge about the different regions and areas.
 We have also rented long term lets in France ourselves, so we are able to provide first-hand advice.

 We arrange 40-50 long term lets a year and we have been dealing with clients in France for over 9 years.
 During this time we have identified some key factors that make the property lets a success.